benhumphry/paperless-metadata-manager/README.md

 ## Features

-- **📊 Tag Overview**: View all tags with document counts, sorted and filtered
+- **📊 Metadata Overview**: View all tags, correspondents, and document types with document counts
-- **🧹 Cleanup**: Identify and bulk-delete tags with zero or few documents
+- **🧹 Cleanup**: Identify and bulk-delete items with zero or few documents
-- **🔀 Smart Merge**: Auto-suggest similar tags for merging based on common prefixes
+- **🔀 Smart Merge**: Auto-suggest similar items for merging based on common prefixes
 - **🔒 Safe**: Confirmation dialogs for all destructive operations
 - **🐳 Docker Ready**: Simple deployment with Docker Compose